laymonage/slides-student-maintainer/slides.md

 I'm from Indonesia.

-Now I work at Torchbox in the UK to maintain and develop Wagtail CMS, an open source content-management system built on top of Django.
+These days I work at Torchbox in the UK to maintain and develop Wagtail CMS, an open source content-management system built on top of Django.

 Back in 2019 I did Google Summer of Code (or GSOC) with Django as a student, and this year, I was a mentor.
 -->